 In addition to being a burden on RTPs, the pre-payment disclosure does not provide the intended benefit to consumers.
 The reasoning behind this requirement was to provide consumers with greater transparency of fees and predictably in price and to allow customers to price compare before making a transaction.
 However, this requirement does not comport with the demonstrated market behavior of customers who primarily choose their RTP based on convenience (available hours and geographical location), trust, and referrals from family or friends.
+Discussions with our members revealed a consensus that most consumers do not leave the store to price compare once they obtain the pre-disclosure.
 For instance, when a consumer receives his or her paycheck on a Friday afternoon and needs to get money to his or her family in another country, that consumer's priority is finding the closest open RTP that can deliver the funds to the beneficiary before the weekend.
 While consumers want to obtain these services for the lowest prices possible, typically, the consumer will not have the opportunity or the time to shop around.
 The written pre-payment disclosure is of no or very little value to this consumer.
+It is also of no or very little value to the many consumers who are frequent repeat remittance senders using the same RTP for their remittance needs week after week or month after month.
 Instead, the additional written disclosure has increased compliance costs for RTPs which has driven up the cost of services rather than making them more affordable, which is in direct contradiction to the stated goal of the pre-payment disclosure.